FAQ on School Direction, Vision, Mission, Strategies and Goals

 Q Will there be a school-based Student Care Center?

 The school-based Student Care Centre (SCC) is a feature of the new PERI infrastructural norms.
-The SCC is about the size of 2 classrooms (180 sq. m) and it will have a capacity of about 50 pupils.
-The centre began operation in Jan 2013.
+The main SCC is about the size of 2 classrooms (180 m2) and has a capacity of about 60 students.

 After careful consideration of staff competency, the type of programmes offered as well as the fees charged, the school has selected Young Men’s Christian Association (YMCA) of Singapore to operate the SCC.
-In accordance to MCYS guidelines, the basic programme comprises the following:
+In accordance to Ministry of Social and Family Development (MSF) guidelines, the basic programme comprises the following:

 - Meals (lunch and tea)